NoahGans/computational-creativity/Computational Artist/README.md

 Crafty Line Boii

 Running Instructions:
-The code should just run with a simple terminal command, now arguments are required.
+The code should just run with a simple terminal command, no arguments are required.

 Description: